adam-hrdie/hyperledger-public/README.md

 ## Overview
 This repository allows a user to:

-1. create a sample hyperledger network using hyperledgernetwork project.
+1. create a sample Hyperledger network using hyperledgernetwork project.
 2. run a two-node end to end test against the network.

 The test is intended to show issues occurring after long wait periods between commits on a multi-orderer (kafka-based) hyperledger.